cerisara/mousetodon/README.md

 but it has other advantages depicted below.
 Its most noticeable features, which makes it different from the other apps, are:

-- **langage detection** and filtering: you may define one or several languages, and only the toots from these languages will be shown
+- **langage detection** and filtering: you may define one or several languages, and only the toots from these languages will be shown.
-Note that this requires *a lot of RAM*: if the app crashes when you activate this function, you may not have enough RAM and you cannot use it.
-But I plan in the near future to implement a lightweight version of this function.
+For now, only the following languages can be detected: French (fr), English (en), Spanish (sp), German (ge) and Japanese-Chinese-Korean (ja) (I know, sorry, these 3 languages are very different, but I'm no expert in them and I'll do my best to improve them in a later release, or hopefully before thanks to a merge request).
 - **multiple accounts/instances** support, with fast switching between them with one-click.
-- Open-source and as independent from proprietary 3rd-party libraries (e.g., Google ones) as possible.
+- Open-source and not dependent on any 3rd-party library, especially Google ones.

 Target features not implement yet: